GlowiLink/GlowiLink-SL/README.md

 #### 3. How do Subscriptions work?
 * **Manual Renewal:** We never surprise-charge your card.
 All premium plans are one-time payments.
 When your time expires, you simply pay again if you wish to continue.
-* **Refunds:** All premium purchases are **non-refundable**, except as required by law or the Google Play Refund Policy.
+* **Refunds:** Billing is handled exclusively by the Google Play Store.
+To view your receipts, cancel a subscription, or request a refund within the Google Play 48-hour window, please visit your Google Play Order History.
 Please review the features carefully before upgrading.

 ---